-Here’s a heavily-guarded link-building secret hack we’re not supposed to tell you: There’s no such thing as a link-building secret or hack.
+Here’s a heavily-guarded link-building secret hack we’re not supposed to tell you as an seo expert: There’s no such thing as a link-building secret or hack.

 Link-building is un-hack-able.
 There is no secret code or magic key to unlock untold link-building success.
-If there was, you wouldn’t be reading this.
+If there was, you wouldn’t be reading this and you wouldn’t be looking for the best SEO consultant to do this for you.
 You would have already found the simple solution and you would be doing it right now.

 There are no hacks, but there are proven tactics.
 And these tactics require you to do some work.
 That work scares most companies away.
 They’re convinced the next Google algo update will unlock a potential backdoor into link-building success.